-The District received approximately 28 percent in 2023 and 27 percent in 2022 of its financial support from property taxes.
+The District received approximately 6% of its financial support from property taxes in both 2024 and 2023.
 These funds were used to support operations.

 Property taxes are levied by the District on October 1 of each year based on the preceding January 1 assessed property values.
 To secure payment, an enforceable lien attaches to the property on January 1, when the value is assessed.
 Property taxes become due and payable when levied on October 1.
-This is the date on which an enforceable legal claim arises, and the District records a receivable for the property tax assessment, less an allowance for uncollectible taxes.
+This is the date on which an enforceable legal claim arises and the District records a receivable for the property tax assessment, less an allowance for uncollectible taxes.
 Property taxes are considered delinquent after January 31 of the following year.